Leon Gast: Golden Door International Film Festival

 Leon Gast has also been awarded the lifetime achievement award at the Golden Door International Film Festival in 2012.
 Gast is one of a small group of New Jersey natives to have won an Oscar.
 Frank Sinatra (Hoboken) won for From Here To Eternity, Bruce Springsteen (Freehold) won for Philadelphia.
 Jed Dimatteo presented the award to Gast.
 Dimatteo also is a Jersey City social historian and publisher of the Jersey Journal newsletter.
 Dimatteo was involved in planning the festival and brought up Gast's name after he rediscovered Gast's work.

 Other works

-Gast's 2010 project is a documentary entitled Smash His Camera, a film about paparazzi photographer Ron Galella.
+Gast's 2010 project is a documentary entitled Smash His Camera, a film about paparazzo photographer Ron Galella.
 The film won the award for best director of a documentary at the 2010 Sundance Film Festival.
 Galella got his start in street journalism.
 Galella “is best known for his obsessive ten-year pursuit of Jacqueline Kennedy Onassis, which resulted in a lengthy court case weighing the rights of the press vs. the individual's fight to privacy.”

 Gast directed his second documentary on a boxing legend, Manny, with Ryan Moore.
 It focuses on the boxing career of Manny Pacquiao, detailing his rise from poverty to the very top of the boxing world.
-Manny Pacquiao now is a congressman in the Philippines.